 Roku

-Roku provides advertisers unmatched reach and first-party data across the largest U.S. streaming platform, enabling precise targeting and measurable outcomes in connected TV advertising.
+Roku provides advertisers with unmatched CTV reach and first-party audience data across 80M+ active accounts, enabling precise targeting, measurement, and attribution in the living room at scale.

 - Funding